 CREIDU’s Research Focus

-Burnet’s Associate Professor Margaret Hellard, a Lead Investigator with CREIDU, says the strengthened links forged between researchers also benefits the communities they serve.
+Burnet’s Professor Margaret Hellard, a Lead Investigator with CREIDU, said the strengthened links forged between researchers also benefits the communities they serve.

 “The Centre’s focus is to increase our knowledge about IDU and its health and social effects, so ultimately we can identify ways to prevent or reduce the severity of health and social outcomes through policy and practice.“ she said.